Sefux/leerstandsmelder-node-api/README.md

 ``./bin/rebuild-acls.js`` purges and rebuilds all ACLs (caution: maybe make a backup before running this...)

-``./bin/regenrate-slugs.js`` generates new slugs for all resources (again, caution: this might be based on altered existing URL structures and break all your links)

 ### Redirecting legacy URLs

 There is a bundled redirect-server which can be mapped to legacy-style URLs and redirect them accordingly.
 Set it up in ``config.json`` and start it with